Brynrefail War Memorial Poem

 It is almost ashamed of its plainness.
 The cross typifies the chapel-goers dislike of over-fancy religious icons.
 It does demonstrate, however, the Welsh love of poetry in the verse engraved above the four men remembered here.

 Signed Tom Parry, he writes in Welsh, that the stone offers sanctuary, respect and remembrance for his fellowmen, the silent brave men now crowned after their difficult journey across the waves.
-DEAD-END

 The lane stops abruptly